 UPP’s goal is the prevention of armed and violent conflict, particularly in the Middle East, through a series of information campaigns, cultural exchange, cooperation projects, peace building programmes and the creation of social justice networks.

-Un Ponte Per has been active in Italy and the Middle East for 28 years to promote peace, human rights and solidarity between nations.
+Un Ponte Per has been active in Italy and the Middle East to promote peace, human rights and solidarity between nations.

 UPP’s commitment to assisting populations who have suffered war have resulted in efforts to build links between Italian and European civil society and the civil societies of the countries in which it operates, with advocacy campaigns, exchange of culture and best practice, joint projects and the founding of coalitions to strengthen the organizational, structural and participatory capacity of Civil Society as a whole.